 For many experiencing financial difficulties, you may be trying to determine if now is the right time to file for bankruptcy.
 If you live in Columbus or central Ohio, The Jones Law Firm is here to help you determine when to file for bankruptcy.

 Unfortunately, this is not a simple yes or no answer.
-There are a variety of reasons you may or may not want to file for bankruptcy right now.
+There are a variety of reasons you may or may not want to file right now.

 One such element to review before filing is to see if you qualify for either Chapter 7 or Chapter 13.